TrshPuppy/obsidian-notes/README.md

 ### Viewing this Repo:
 The best way to view this collection of notes is with the Obsidian desktop app.
 The app shows connections, links between topics, and other formatting which can't be appreciated in the markdown alone.
+> [!NOTE]
+> Any note page with the word `Init.` at the top signifies notes which I plan to fill in later, or which I've started writing, but haven't finished.
 <picture>

 <img src=cybersecurity/cybersecurity-pics/fast-flux-README-pic.png width="400">